veronika-simic/survey-form/readme.md

 ## General info
 Survey form project is made to develop my skills in UI/UX design and DOM manipulation.
 This survey contains 5 pages.
 User should be able to navigate through pages.
+When user submits data a message should appear.

 ## Technologies